 What Happens If You Drink Mold In Coffee?

 Drinking a little drop of coffee is not going to make you sick as your stomach acid will deal with the pathogens.
-Most people that have ingested coffee mold will not experience much more than an upset stomach, cramping of the stomach, diarrhoea and a little nausea.
+Most people that have ingested coffee mold will not experience much more than an upset stomach, cramping of the stomach, diarrhea and a little nausea.

 Can Mold In Coffee Make You Sick?